-Assessment cumulative effects
+Assessment of cumulative effects

 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.

-A search of the Perth and Kinross Council Planning Portal (Map Search) did not identify any planning applications within 300m of the scheme.
+A search of the Perth and Kinross Planning Portal (Map Search) confirmed that there are no planning applications within 300m of the scheme.

 A search of the Scottish Roads Works Commissioner's website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned, on the trunk road at the same time as this scheme.
-Due to the nature of the proposed works, and absence of other developments in the vicinity or the works, there are no cumulative effects are anticipated.
+There are also no local authority road networks in proximity to the scheme.
+Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.